 From October 2025, Devonshire Collective is celebrating its 10th anniversary with a year-long programme of fundraising, exhibitions and events.

-The anniversary celebrations kicks off with Discover, Celebrate, Grow, a programme funded by The National Lottery Heritage Fund.
+The anniversary celebrations kicked off with Discover, Celebrate, Grow, a programme funded by The National Lottery Heritage Fund.
+It celebrates the people, buildings and hidden histories of Eastbourne’s Devonshire Ward, through creative partnerships, community engagement, storytelling and performance.

 Our ambition is for the Ward to become a beacon of creativity, connection and positive change within Eastbourne, fuelled by the transformative power of art.